compwron/compwron.github.io/_posts/2018-05-18-workplace-childcare.md

 Johnson&Johnson:

 Cisco:
+"San Jose, Calif.-based Cisco Systems has offered onsite child care for many years and, in fact, has increased the capacity of its day care centers in Bangalore, India, due to employee demand.
+However, its two San Jose child care centers generally operate at 60 percent to 80 percent of capacity.
+To increase usage, Cisco also offers back-up child care at the centers that can be used on an ad hoc basis, said Gabrielle Thompson, the company's vice president of HR acquisitions and total rewards." https://www.shrm.org/resourcesandtools/hr-topics/benefits/pages/onsite-childcare-flexible-benefits.aspx
 "Childcare services in many locations" https://www.cisco.com/assets/csr/pdf/CSR-Report-2016.pdf "Childcare Services
 To help employees put their families first, we offer a host of programs, services, and support